Formula 1 boss Ross Brawn warned back in 2019 that the F1 cost cap measures “have teeth” and will bite teams if they fall foul of the rules.

-As part of the 2021 blueprint, which has been officially ratified by the World Motor Sport Council following unanimous agreement from all parties, a $175m, fully enforceable cost cap will be introduced in the hope that success will be dependent on how teams spend their money rather how much they spend.
+As part of the 2021 blueprint, which has been officially ratified by the World Motor Sport Council following unanimous agreement from all parties, a $175m, fully enforceable cost cap was introduced in the hope that success will be dependent on how teams spend their money rather how much they spend.

 “Financial regulations are the dramatic change in F1,” Brawn said in the official reveal at an FIA press conference in Austin, Texas.